parea-ai/parea-sdk-py/README.md

 ## Debugging Chains & Agents

 You can iterate on your chains & agents much faster by using a local cache.
-This will allow you to make changes to your code & prompts without waiting for all previous, valid completions.
+This will allow you to make changes to your code & prompts without waiting for all previous, valid LLM responses.
 Simply add these two lines to the beginning your code and start
 [a local redis cache](https://redis.io/docs/getting-started/install-stack/):

 ```python